ur0/book/your-first-program.md

 }
 ```

-Notice the two `std`s there?
-Our line above saves us from typing `std::` before everything we're taking from `iostream`.
-To elaborate on that, it includes the contents of the `std` namespace \(bunch of functions and other things provided to you by the language, stored in files like `iostream`\) into the program so that we don't have to specify it explicitly.
+Notice the two `stds there?
+Our line above saves us from typing std:: before everything we're taking from iostream.
+To elaborate on that, it includes the contents of the std namespace (bunch of functions and other things provided to you by the language, stored in files like iostream) into the program so that we don't have to specify it explicitly.`

 ```cpp
 int main() {
 ```

-This line declares a `function`.
-Functions in programming languages are similar to mathematical functions.
+This line declares a `function. `Functions in programming languages are similar to mathematical functions.
 They may or may not take parameters, and may or may not produce \(return\) output.
-When we say `int main()`, we're defining a function named main which takes no parameters \(called arguments\) and returns an `integer`.
+When we say int main\(\), we're defining a function named main which takes no parameters \(called arguments\) and returns an integer.
 The brace following those parantheses encloses the contents of the function.
-It also has a matching brace \(`}`\) at the last line, which indicates the end of our function.
+It also has a matching brace \(}\) at the last line, which indicates the end of our function.